National Conference for Community and Justice: Anytown

+Poster advertising the 1941 Brotherhood Week.

 Brotherhood Week

 The NCCJ promoted a "National Brotherhood Day" in the 1930s, expanding to Brotherhood Week starting in 1936 with President Franklin D. Roosevelt named honorary chairman.

 In 1944 the week included extensive radio programming, military and USO participation, and an "education program of nationwide scope" aimed at "extending good will and understanding among religious groups".

 By the early 2000s the event had lost relevance and was eventually canceled.

 Tom Lehrer satirized National Brotherhood Week in a 1965 song of the same name, recorded on his album That Was the Year That Was.
+He prefaced the song by remarking, "During National Brotherhood Week, various special events are arranged to drive home the message of brotherhood.
+This year, for example, on the first day of the week, Malcolm X was killed, which gives you an idea of how effective the whole thing is."